Optimism and Pessimism in Strategic Interactions under Ignorance: Wishful Thinking Revisited

-\end{definition} For readers familiar with usual definitions of knowledge structures as introduced in \cite{Aumann_1976} (henceforth, \emph{Aumann structures}), \Mref{def:knowledge_structure} might look a bit obscure and therefore some remarks are in order.
+For readers familiar with usual definitions of knowledge structures as introduced in \cite{Aumann_1976} (henceforth, \emph{Aumann structures}), \Mref{def:knowledge_structure} might look a bit obscure and therefore some remarks are in order.
 In contrast to Aumann structures, in our knowledge structures, states are not completely abstract, but rather are comprised of action-type pairs of every player similarly to states in our possibility structures.
 Indeed, this is the main reason why we use this definition of knowledge structure, as it makes the comparison to our possibility structures more transparent.
-However, in contrast to our possibility structures, but exactly as in Aumann structures, \Mref{def:knowledge_structure} allows for a state space that does not have a product structure.\footnote{See \Sref{subsec:knowledge} for a discussion of the need to consider state spaces without a product structure.} Finally, partitions in our knowledge structures are assumed to satisfy two properties: Condition $4(a)$ states that a player is introspective in the sense of knowing his own action-type pair.\footnote{See \Sref{subsec:knowledge} for an alternative formulation of Introspection.
+However, in contrast to our possibility structures, but exactly as in Aumann structures, \Mref{def:knowledge_structure} allows for a state space that does not have a product structure.\footnote{See \Sref{subsec:knowledge} for a discussion of the need to consider state spaces without a product structure.} Finally, in our knowledge structures, partitions are assumed to satisfy two properties: Condition $4(a)$ states that a player is introspective in the sense of knowing his own action-type pair.\footnote{See \Sref{subsec:knowledge} for an alternative formulation of Introspection.
 In Aumann structures, Introspection is essentially captured via measurability assumptions.} Furthermore, we impose an independence condition as stated in Condition $4(b)$: this is due to the aforementioned intrinsic meaning of states in our formalization and is related to the arguments made in \citet[Footnote 5, p.35]{Stalnaker_1998}.
-This independence condition itself is reminiscent of the \emph{AI condition} of \citet[Definition 12.15]{Dekel_Siniscalchi_2015}, studied in \cite{Guarino_Tsakas_2021}.\footnote{See \Sref{subsec:knowledge} for a discussion of the conceptual reasons behind the decision of imposing the independence condition.}
+This independence condition itself is reminiscent of the \emph{AI condition} of \citet[Definition 12.15, p.644]{Dekel_Siniscalchi_2015}.\footnote{See \Sref{subsec:knowledge} for a discussion of the conceptual reasons behind the decision of imposing the independence condition.
+Regarding the AI condition, see \cite{Bach_Perea_2020} and \cite{Guarino_Tsakas_2021} for an analysis of its implications.}

 With this in mind, any knowledge structure naturally gives rise to a possibility structure by using the same type spaces for every player and by defining the possibility functions as $\pi_i(t_i) := \proj_{A_{-i} \times T_{-i}} \Pi_i (\omega)$ for every $\omega \in \Psi$ such that $\omega = (a_i, t_i, a_{-i}, t_{-i})$, where this construction is well-defined thanks to the independence condition.
 The state space $\Omega$ associated with the resulting possibility structure might in general be larger than the state space associated with the knowledge structure $\Psi$: In particular, if $\Psi$ has a non-product structure, then $\Psi \varsubsetneq \Omega$.
 Conversely, starting from a possibility structure, it might not always be possible to construct a knowledge structure.
 Naturally, one would try to construct partitions with cells of the form $\{(a_i,t_i)\} \times \pi_i(t_i)$, which would satisfy introspection and independence.
 However, it is well known that such a construction does not yield a partition unless more restrictions are placed on the possibility functions $\pi_i$.\footnote{In particular, an appropriate version of \emph{reflexive} and \emph{Euclidean} possibility functions would be needed to obtain a partition (see \citet[Section 2]{Battigalli_Bonanno_1999} for the related definitions).}